nharsch/resume/README.md

 * Backend/Frontend development and support for client web and mobile apps
 * Built integration tools and micro services to connect modern web apps to legacy enterprise systems
-* Build and maintain open source libraries
+* Contirubte to and maintain open source libraries
+  - django-oscar-bluelight
+  - django-oscar-api-checkout
+  - django-oscar-wfrs
+  - django-oscar-cybersource
 * Tools used:
   - Python
   - Django